 Let them be leaders once they know LOTS of poses and actions

 Plenty of kids will LOVE to be chosen as the leader of the game.
 Some kids, depending on their age,

 And they REALLY listen to each other well.
 Usually better than they listen to me. *shrug* Also, make sure to remind them to:

 Make sure they keep their bodies in their own space or on their own yoga mat

 That should be a rule all the time but it’s good to remind them again before a fast-paced game like this one.
 Here are a few more games I like to play with kiddos at my school!

-Download a free PDF of the whole list of Yogi Says prompts from my free resources library here, plus other yoga games and mindfulness activities!
+Download a free PDF of the whole list of Yogi Says prompts instantly from the Free Resources Library!

 - Tree Pose